8. RxJava in the Swing Environment

 } finally {

-// Notify the observer that the emissions are finished
+// the observer is informed that the emissions are finished

 subscriber.onCompleted();